Child and Adolescent Psychiatry (CAP)-1 Year

 Inpatient Child and Adolescent Psychiatry

 This is a 3 or 4-month, full-time inpatient rotation during the first training year.
-Each resident spends time on latency and adolescent age units, under the direct supervision of an attending faculty child and adolescent psychiatrist.
+Each fellow spends time on latency and adolescent age units, under the direct supervision of an attending faculty child and adolescent psychiatrist.
 The service emphasizes the assessment and care of seriously disturbed children and adolescents ages 3 to 18 who require 24-hour care.
 There is the opportunity to work with the youth in the residential treatment program and on the transition age LGBTQ specialty unit at Brattleboro as well.

-Residents make daily rounds on all patients on their team and attend regular multi-disciplinary team treatment planning and clinical case conferences.
+Fellows make daily rounds on all patients on their team and attend regular multi-disciplinary team treatment planning and clinical case conferences.

-Residents continue to spend one day per week at Dartmouth Hitchcock Medical Center for didactic learning, clinical conferences, and supervision.
+Fellows continue to spend one day per week at Dartmouth Hitchcock Medical Center for didactic learning, clinical conferences, and supervision.

 Mountain Valley Treatment Center, Plainfield, NH